World Series: World Series record by team or franchise, 1903–present

-American League (AL) teams have won 67 of the 118 World Series played (56.8%).
-The New York Yankees have won the World Series the most times with 27 championships, accounting for 23.1% of all series played and 40.9% of the wins by American League teams.
-The Yankees have also been the American League's representative in the World Series the most times, with 40 total appearances.
-The St. Louis Cardinals have won 11 World Series, second-most among all 30 teams and most among National League franchises, accounting for 9.4% of all series played and 21.6% of the 51 National League victories.
-However, the Brooklyn/Los Angeles Dodgers have been the National League's representative in the World Series the most times, with 21 total appearances.
-The Dodgers' 14 World Series losses are the most by any team, while the Yankees' 13 losses are the most among AL teams.
+American League (AL) teams have won 68 of the 120 World Series played (56.7%).
+The New York Yankees have won the World Series the most times with 27 championships, accounting for 22.5% of all series played and 39.7% of the wins by American League teams.
+The Yankees have also been the American League's representative in the World Series the most times, with 41 total appearances.
+The St. Louis Cardinals have won 11 World Series, second-most among all 30 teams and most among National League franchises, accounting for 9.2% of all series played and 21.2% of the 52 National League victories.
+However, the Brooklyn/Los Angeles Dodgers have been the National League's representative in the World Series the most times, with 22 total appearances.
+After the Dodgers defeated the Yankees in the 2024 World Series, the Dodgers and the Yankees tied for the most losses by any team, with 14 World Series losses each; The Dodgers have the most losses in the National League, while the Yankees' 14 losses are the most among American League teams.

-The Yankees and the Dodgers have faced off against each other the most times, with eleven total contests between the two franchises.
-The Yankees won eight of those eleven contests, although the Dodgers defeated the Yankees in their last World Series matchup in 1981.
+The Yankees and the Dodgers have faced off against each other the most times, with twelve total contests between the two franchises.
+The Yankees won eight of those twelve contests, although the Dodgers defeated the Yankees in their last two World Series match-ups in 1981 and 2024.

 When the first modern World Series was played in 1903, there were eight teams in each league.
 These 16 franchises, all of which are still in existence, have each won at least two World Series titles.

 The number of teams was unchanged until 1961, with fourteen expansion teams joining MLB since then, all of which except the Seattle Mariners have appeared in at least one World Series.
-Of the 26 Series in which at least one expansion team has played, including two Series (2015 and 2019) in which both teams were expansion teams, expansion teams have won 11 of them, which is 42.3% of all series in which an expansion team played and 9.4% of all 117 series played since 1903.
+Of the 28 Series in which at least one expansion team has played, including three Series (2015, 2019, and 2023) in which both teams were expansion teams, expansion teams have won 13 of them, which is 46.4% of all series in which an expansion team played and 10.9% of all 119 series played since 1903.
 In 2015, the first World Series featuring only expansion teams was played between the Kansas City Royals and New York Mets.